 - The fifth section describes the customers the sales representative needs to seek out.
 It can be individuals or businesses.

 - Section six refers to the sale price of products.
 It explains that the company is responsible for naming the price and terms of sale by the sales representative.

 If you need help with drafting your exclusive representative agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.